Commentary: In pre-school boost, parents are the missing critical players

 When they observe their parents supporting their pre-school teachers, they develop respect and trust for their teachers.
 When they observe their parents and teachers working together, they view their own education as a continuous process from home to pre-school and vice-versa.

-Teachers need parents to support the pre-school programme which focuses on the holistic development of their children.
+Teachers need parents to support pre-school programmes which focus on the holistic development of their children.
 Teachers also need parents to respect and trust them, and their professional judgement and wisdom of practice to provide the best care and education for their children.

 Hence, a child’s education will not be complete or effective without teachers and parents working closely together to build a strong relationship based on care, respect and trust.

-This relationship is crucial in ensuring that the love for learning continues beyond the pre-school and has a lasting impact on his or her future – including school, work and life.
+This relationship is crucial in ensuring that a young child's love for learning continues beyond the pre-school and has a lasting impact on his or her future – including the rest of their school journey, work and life.

 Dr Nirmala Karuppiah is a senior lecturer at the National Institute of Education’s Early Childhood and Special Needs Education Academic Group.